AsiPasasi/Mega_Australian/README.md

 # Mega_Australian
 A Team Fortress 2 IP based Mega Man rip-off I made as a high school project in Assembly 8086, this is an early version as I have lost the USB drive that had the updated version.
+I run it using Dosbox with cycles set to max.